open2b/scriggo-site/site/how-to-use.md

 Be patient and wait for its conclusion, it takes several seconds.

-The code in the `packages.go` file assigns a _packages_ variable a [native.Packages](https://pkg.go.dev/github.com/open2b/scriggo/native#Packages) value with the packages indicated in the Scriggofile.
+The code in the `packages.go` file assigns a [native.Packages](https://pkg.go.dev/github.com/open2b/scriggo/native#Packages) value to the _packages_ variable with the packages indicated in the Scriggofile.

 Then, you can pass the _packages_ variable to the BuildTemplate function: